People have described Eric as,"compassionate, respectful and having a curiosity to learn about others"

 My Counselling Journey:

 My journey as a counsellor began back in Mississippi, USA, where I worked as a counsellor in an outpatient mental health clinic serving men and women.
 During that time I would also work as a mobile therapist, visiting people in their homes and working together with families to provide therapy.
-I organized and facilitated powerful andf dynamic anger management groups.
+I organised and facilitated powerful and dynamic anger management groups.
 I also performed psychiatric evaluations at a local hospital to assess whether a patient required long-term inpatient support.
 During my time there, I provided therapy for residents of a nursing home and worked with men and women involved in an acute partial hospitalization program.

 I live in South Calgary with my wife and enjoy biking on the Fish Creek Park pathways.
 There are so many uncharted paths to discover on the trails just like life itself.